FH-Cloud-Computing/website/docs/lectures/3-xaas/index.md

 ## Application load balancers

+!!! tldr "In a hurry?"
+    Application Load Balancers offer load balancing on a HTTP level.
+They offer advanced routing capabilities based on HTTP requests.

 Application load balancers provide load balancing capabilities on [layer 7 of the OSI-model](https://en.wikipedia.org/wiki/OSI_model).
 In practice application load balancers on offer support [HTTP](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) and HTTPS load balancing.

 HTTP is a request-response protocol.
 Typically connections are short-lived but longer connections (e.g. with [Websockets](https://en.wikipedia.org/wiki/WebSocket)) are also possible.
 Good application load balancers allow sending traffic to a different set of backends based on the host name (`example.com`) as well as the path (`/some/address`).